jbrinkman/valkey-ai-tasks/README.md

 ```
 I need to organize work for my new application called "inventory-manager".
-Create a project for this application with the following project notes:
+Create a plan for this application with the following plan notes:
 "# Inventory Manager Project

 This project aims to create a comprehensive inventory management system with the following goals: